FrancescoBorzi/TC-JSON-API/INSTALL.md

 `DB_PASSWORD=yourpassword`

 Note: you **do not need** to set all databases, just set the database that you need.

+- If for some reasons the API is not able to read from .env file, you have to configure database manually in **config/database.php** file.

 - Ensure that the entire folder TC-JSON-API (including all its files and subfolders) have the proper file permissions.